How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 Next, you’ll briefly see a message that Bluehost is installing WordPress.
 Yep, the WordPress installation itself takes just seconds!

-You’ll then be taken to your main Bluehost dashboard, with plenty of shortcuts to get started on your website.
+You’ll then be taken to your main Bluehost dashboard, which has plenty of shortcuts to get started on your website.

-Or if you prefer, to login to your WordPress admin area (where you can create posts and pages, change themes, add plugins, and more), you just need to click the button on the top right:
+Or, if you prefer, to log to your WordPress admin area (where you can create posts and pages, change themes, add plugins, and more), you just need to click the button on the top right:

 wordpress admin

 You’ll see your WordPress admin area, which looks like this.
-Bluehost has automatically installed some useful plugins for you, such as Jetpack (which helps keep your site running fast) and WPForms (a contact forms plugin).
+Bluehost has automatically installed valuable plugins, such as Jetpack (which helps keep your site running fast) and WPForms (a contact forms plugin).

 wordpress admin area

-Have fun exploring and experimenting with your new WordPress site—you officially own a self-hosted blog of your own now.
+Have fun exploring and experimenting with your new WordPress site—you officially own a self-hosted blog now.

-The Bluehost support team is always happy to help out with WordPress questions if you do run into any problems.
+The Bluehost support team is always happy to help with WordPress questions if you encounter any problems.

 3. Dreamhost: Setting Up Your Account and Installing WordPress

-Dreamhost is a great-value web host that offers a true month-by-month plan, making it one of the most affordable options for beginners.
+Dreamhost is a great-value web host that offers an accurate month-by-month plan, making it one of the most affordable options for beginners.

 Creating a Dreamhost Account

-If you don’t already have your Dreamhost web hosting account set up, it’s really easy to get started.
-Go to the Dreamhost website and just scroll down to the hosting plans.
+If you don’t already have your Dreamhost web hosting account set up, it’s elementary to get started.
+Go to the Dreamhost website and scroll down to the hosting plans.
 You can go with the Shared Starter or Shared Unlimited.

-Once you’ve decided on the plan you want, scroll down and click the “Sign Up Now” button.
+Once you’ve decided on a plan, scroll down and click the “Sign Up Now” button.

 You’ll then be prompted to choose a domain.
-You can go ahead and register one now by clicking “Register a new domain.”
+You can register one now by clicking “Register a new domain.”

-(Dreamhost will give you the domain for free, if you’re paying for a year or more of web hosting.)
-If you want to pick your domain later, that’s fine — just select the “Choose a domain later” option.
+(Dreamhost will give you the domain for free if you’re paying for a year or more of web hosting.)
+If you want to pick your domain later, that’s fine — select the “Choose a domain later” option.

 Then, you’ll see a checkout page where you need to enter your card details (or pay via PayPal).
-Note that Dreamhost automatically adds some options for you, including DreamShield Protection and DreamHost email.
+Dreamhost automatically adds some options, including DreamShield Protection and DreamHost email.

 You can uncheck these if you want.
-If you turn off DreamShield Protection, I strongly recommend using a plugin such as Sucuri to keep your website safe.
+If you turn off DreamShield Protection, I strongly recommend using a plugin like Sucuri to keep your website safe.

 Dreamhost also adds the WP Website Builder plugin.
-It’s up to you whether you want to use this or a different page builder plugin — personally, I prefer Elementor’s page builder.
+You can choose to use this or a different page builder plugin—personally, I prefer Elementor’s page builder.

 Once you’ve added your credit card details, you’ll see the “Submit Order” button.
 Click that to pay and create your account.